 You'll still get the protein from the fish, though not very much, so you'd have to eat several to get a good amount of protein in your meal.
 There are also a ton of calories in the breaded and fried fish sticks.
 For example, one frozen fish stick has about 80 calories, while four or five of the fish sticks in this recipe would only be about 200 calories.
 That's quite a big difference.

 Frozen, processed foods also tend to contain a lot of sodium, which isn't good for your heart or circulatory system.
 It can make you feel bloated, thirsty, and sluggish.
-Ultimately, baked fish sticks have more protein, less calories, and less salt than the processed variety.
+Ultimately, baked fish sticks have more protein, fewer calories, and less salt than the processed variety.

 Are fish sticks real fish food?

 Fish sticks are made from "real" fish, much like chicken nuggets are made from "real" chicken.
 Sure, there is actual chicken in a chicken nugget, but from where the chicken parts actually come...well, you probably don't want to know.
-Same goes for fish sticks.
+The same goes for fish sticks.
 They are made from fish but it could be any kind of whitefish, or several kinds of fish all at once, mushed together into a "stick."

 I'm really not making those store-bought ones sound appetizing right?
 I hope not, because the whole point is for you to want to make healthier foods, of course.